Hidden champions: Lessons to be learned from hidden champions

 Hidden champions provide a best practice example.
 While a lot of business is local, it can be a goal to become the number one on such a local market.
 Also large companies may find some interesting lessons about international management.
 Hidden champions teach that exceptional management means doing small things better than the competitors instead of managing only one great thing.
 Simplicity in processes and organizational structures is another lesson.
 Investors may find determined, clearly focused, continuously successful companies.

 The idea and adaptation of hidden champions was implemented in a fund called Hidden Champions Fund, founded in Singapore by 8I Holdings Ltd.

 List of selected hidden champions

-This list of companies selected by Hermann Simon in 2009 gives an idea of what hidden champions are:
+This list of companies selected by Hermann Simon in 2009 gives an idea of the specialization of hidden champions: